Don't feel sorry for yourself. Get up every morning and go to the [therapy] gym and work as hard as you can to get back to normal.

 1/14/2019 2:34 PM | Patient Stories

 Nick Lincoln worked hard to recover at Madonna's Lincoln Campus after an ATV accident caused a spinal cord injury in August of 2018.
-His desire to return home with his wife and their darling daughter Sydney provided the motivation he needed to regain skills like driving, self-cares, and find new sports and recreation activities.Read More
+His desire to return home with his wife and their young daughter Sydney provided the motivation he needed to regain skills like driving, self-cares, and find new sports and recreation activities.Read More

 Malik Paulson returned to his home in Sioux Falls, SD, after spending several months recovering from a spinal cord injury.
 His family was thrilled to welcome Malik back just in time to celebrate the Christmas holiday.Read More